Individual final project

 See https://uclouvain.be/fr/etudier/uss/lutter-contre-le-plagiat.html

-This definition supplements the definition given in art.
+This definition supplements the one contained in art.
 107 §2 of the RGEE, which constitutes a special provision within the meaning of §3 of the same article.
 Any student who fails to comply with the scientific referencing standards set out above is liable, in the event of irregularity or plagiarism established by the jury, to academic sanctions as detailed in the RGEE (section 7).

-If generative artificial intelligence (AI) is used, it must be used responsibly and in accordance with academic and scientific integrity practices.
+If generative artificial intelligence (AI) is used, it must be used responsibly and in accordance with the practices of academic and scientific integrity.
 As scientific integrity requires that sources be cited, the use of AI must always be reported.

 Other information